 Over the coming weeks, we will publish the detailed specifications for each of the standards referenced in the new framework, starting with Clinical Data Standards.
 We will publish proposed target standards openly and seek inputs from colleagues across the system and from the external supplier landscape.
 We will absorb feedback and use it to guide both the specific content of standards and the approach taken to mandating key standards and to enforcement.

 I want to start this work immediately.
 We welcome the involvement of the whole community in shaping these and I urge you to participate in this discussion.
-By Christmas, we want to have consulted on all elements of the standards and published a first draft in each case.

 The Rt Hon Matt Hancock MP